develffn/FundX-KB/trading-panels/copy-trading.md

 # Copy Trading

 One of the frequent questions from our community is: how to Copy trading between multiple accounts?
-Such functionality can be very useful for proprietary trading companies and managers with multiple accounts who use Quantower as their trading tool.
+Such functionality can be very useful for proprietary trading companies and managers with multiple accounts who use FundX as their trading tool.

 ## **Introduction**

-The panel performs trading operations and thus can be found in the "<mark style="background-color:green;">**Trading**</mark>" group of the Quantower main menu.
+The panel performs trading operations and thus can be found in the "<mark style="background-color:green;">**Trading**</mark>" group of the FundX main menu.

 ![Copy trading panel in a list of other panels](../.gitbook/assets/frame-9.png)